jarrettlebov/PanWolnome/README.md

 		- [Make 5th column of combined.att \(grab the protein annotation\)](#make-5th-column-of-combinedatt-grab-the-protein-annotation)
 		- [Make 6th column of combined.att containing the name of the genome \(e.g. wBp\) of the appropriate strain on every line](#make-6th-column-of-combinedatt-containing-the-name-of-the-genome-eg-wbp-of-the-appropriate-strain-on-every-line)
 			- [print the number of coading sequences in each strain](#print-the-number-of-coading-sequences-in-each-strain)
-			- [make a file that has the name of each strain printed the same number of times as coading sequences it contains \(for each line in the pasted .list and .num files \[separated by a \t which can be specified with IFS=$'\t'\], the command reads field 1 and field 2, prints the value in field 1 the number of times specified in field 2, and appends output to col6.att\)](#make-a-file-that-has-the-name-of-each-strain-printed-the-same-number-of-times-as-coading-sequences-it-contains-for-each-line-in-the-pasted-list-and-num-files-separated-by-a-t-which-can-be-specified-with-ifs%24t-the-command-reads-field-1-and-field-2-prints-the-value-in-field-1-the-number-of-times-specified-in-field-2-and-appends-output-to-col6att)
+			- [Make a file that has the name of each strain printed the same number of times as coading sequences it contains \(for each line in the pasted .list and .num files \[separated by a \t which can be specified with IFS=$'\t'\], the command reads field 1 and field 2, prints the value in field 1 the number of times specified in field 2, and appends output to col6.att\)](#make-a-file-that-has-the-name-of-each-strain-printed-the-same-number-of-times-as-coading-sequences-it-contains-for-each-line-in-the-pasted-list-and-num-files-separated-by-a-t-which-can-be-specified-with-ifs%24t-the-command-reads-field-1-and-field-2-prints-the-value-in-field-1-the-number-of-times-specified-in-field-2-and-appends-output-to-col6att)
 		- [Paste columns together to creat combined.att](#paste-columns-together-to-creat-combinedatt)
 		- [Split combined.att file by genome id in column 6](#split-combinedatt-file-by-genome-id-in-column-6)
 	- [Run panoct nt pipeline](#run-panoct-nt-pipeline)